icmc-data/bot-tweet/README.md

 ==============================
 ![MIT License Badge](https://img.shields.io/github/license/joaopedromattos/joker?style=for-the-badge) ![Data Badge](demo/dataLogo.png)

-This is a project displayed at Data Day, a Data Science and Deep Learning event hosted by [Data](http://data.icmc.usp.br/), an extension group located at University of São Paulo, São Carlos, Brazil.
+This is a project displayed at Data Day (30/11/2019 - DD/MM/YYYY), a Data Science and Deep Learning event hosted by [Data](http://data.icmc.usp.br/), an extension group located at University of São Paulo, São Carlos, Brazil.

 The main idea is to mimetize the characteristics of famous writers by using Neural Networks and purpose the